-1 These preventions measures address requirements of section 12-12-401.4.
+1 These preventions measures address requirements of section 12-12-401.4 and 63.670(o)(1)(ii).

 Summary Description of Procedures

 1. REFINERY FLARE MANAGEMENT AND REPORTING - EP 2.20

 This procedure describes the Shell Martinez refinery policy to minimize flaring from process flares serving Light Oil Processing, OPCEN, and Delayed Coking.
 When flaring occurs, it is subject to this procedure.
 In addition to stating this policy, this procedure includes the following: